Atlas-Soft/DeepDoom/README.md

 ## Introduction

-## DQN and Heirarchical-DQN
+## DQN and Hierarchical-DQN

 ## Scenarios

 We designed a set of scenarios where the agent will learn specific behaviors.
-These scenarios where created using Doom Builder and ViZDoom.
+These scenarios were created using Doom Builder v2.1+ and ViZDoom.
+Reward functions are defined via the Doom Builder Script Editor using the Action Code Script (ACS) scripting language.
+For a quick tutorial, [click here](https://zdoom.org/wiki/ACS).

+>***Note: living rewards are defined within the ViZDoom config file.***

 The following are descriptions of the scenarios:

 ---